aws-samples/aws-modernization-with-docker/content/90_conculsion/10_cleanup.md

 1. Check the CloudFormation console for any remaining stacks
 2. Verify in the ECS console that clusters and services are removed
-3. Check CodePipeline and CodeBuild for any remaining resources
+3. Check the EC2 console for any remaining load balancers, target groups, or security groups
-4. Look for any S3 buckets that might have been created during the workshop
+4. Look for any remaining CodePipeline, CodeBuild, or CodeStar resources
+5. Verify that all S3 buckets related to the workshop have been deleted
+6. Check Secrets Manager for any remaining secrets
+7. Look for any remaining IAM roles or policies

 ## 🎉 Workshop Completion